-In September, an autospy.net reader posted a new spy shot that reveals a Genesis eG80 with a solar roof.
-It suggests that Hyundai Motor Group will sell the penultimate Genesis sedan variant with a roof option, the same way it offers the Hyundai Sonata Hybrid since 2019.
+Naver blog freeboysy spotted a Genesis G80e last month with a solar roof in a parking lot describing changes over the regular Genesis G80 in detail.
+Hyundai Motor Group will sell the penultimate Genesis sedan variant with a roof option, the way it offers the Hyundai Sonata Hybrid since 2019.

-In earlier updates, a report from thekoreancarblog.com said that pilot production of the Genesis eG80 would begin on 1 October 2020.
-The manufacturing will take place Hyundai Motor Company’s Ulsan Plant No. 5.
-The website also claimed that the first Genesis electric car will have its charging port on the grille and will be released in the first half of next year.
-According to one of the previous reports from the same portal, the pure electric version of the Genesis G80 will have a range of 500 km and come equipped with Level 3 autonomous driving technology.
+Last year thekoreancarblog.com had said that pilot production of the Genesis G80e was to begin on 1 October 2020.
+The manufacturing will take place at Hyundai Motor Company’s Ulsan Plant No. 5.
+The website had also claimed that the first Genesis electric sedan would be released in the first half of this year (2021).
+According to a previous report from the same portal, the pure electric version of the Genesis G80 would have a range of 500 km and come equipped with Level 3 autonomous driving technology.

-Genesis JW EV
+Genesis GV60 EV